sketchplugins/plugin-directory/README.md

 - [Pixel Perfect](https://github.com/materik/sketchplugin-pixelperfect), by Mattias Eriksson: Plugin for Sketch for handling layout and sizing of layers automatically based on their names.
 - [Lightwire](https://github.com/alex-matt/sketch-lightwire-plugin), by Alex & Matt: Plugin with ready-to-use wireframes that help you to bring your ideas to life fast and easy.
 You can find necessary wireframes using categories or search.
 - [Sparkliner](https://github.com/volorf/sparkliner), by Oleg Frolov: Sparkliner — easy way to make sparkline graph
-- [Sketch Library Unlinker](https://github.com/perrysmotors/sketch-library-unlinker), by Giles Perry: A Sketch plugin that unlinks all symbols in a document that are linked to a specific library
+- [Sketch Library Unlinker](https://github.com/perrysmotors/sketch-library-unlinker), by Giles Perry: Unlink symbols linked to a specific library, or unlink symbols that have been deleted in their libraries.
 - [Copy Framer Code](https://github.com/perrysmotors/copy-framer-code), by Giles Perry: A Sketch plugin that copies any selected layer to the clipboard as code that can be pasted straight into a Framer prototype.
 - [Bonsai Standards](https://github.com/thechinesekid/bonsai-plugin), by Hui Zheng: Update all the colors in an artboard to the latest Bonsai colors.
 - [PaintCode Code Generator](https://www.paintcodeapp.com/sketch), by PixelCut: Convert your Sketch drawings into Swift or Objective-C